gzalz/resilience-rs/README.md

 # `resilience-rs`

 This is a Rust library for building resilient applications.
-It provides a set of tools to help you build applications that are able to withstand failures and recover from them.
+It provides a set of functional decorators to help you build applications that are able to withstand failures and recover from them.

 ## Features